thierryTrolle/nftimable-smart-contract/docgen/docs/ERC1155NFTimable.md

-Implementation of the basic standard multi-token.
+Implementation of the basic standard multi-token to comply with NFTmable's management rules.

 See https://eips.ethereum.org/EIPS/eip-1155

 Originally based on code by Enjin: https://github.com/enjin/erc-1155

-_Available since v3.1._
+_This basis is inspired by openzeppelin ERC1155 v3.3.0_

 # Functions: